-Regatta hosts of a JSA ILCA dinghy event may at their discretion offer a separate start for the ILCA 4, or combine the
+Regatta hosts of a JSA ILCA event may at their discretion offer a separate start for the ILCA 4.

 E.5 Scoring

 Separate scores based on overall fleet position will be given for ILCA 7, ILCA 6 and ILCA 4, regardless of whether separate starts are provided.